mochixlb/starcrawler/README.md

 1. Enter your opening text, logo, episode info, and crawl text
 2. Click "Play Crawl" to start the animation
 3. Use controls to pause, seek, or share
-4. Share via URL or copy text to clipboard
+4. Share via URL or social media platforms

 Animation constants are centralized in `lib/constants.ts` for easy customization.